The chat box accepts normal messages, dice expressions, commands, and

 If these variables conflict, the first in the list is used:

 Not only are these variables accessible in a macro, they are also available in the chat box.
 You can select which group is active by clicking on its tab above the chat.
-The command from the chat box is then treated as if it were a macro in that group for the purposed of variable visibility.
+The command from the chat box is then treated as if it were a macro in that group for the purpose of variable visibility.

 Dotted Identifier and Use